web3/web3.js/docs/web3-module.rst

 - ``providersModuleFactory`` - The ``ProvidersModuleFactory`` which will be used to resolve the provider in the constructor.
 - ``methodModuleFactory`` - The ``MethodModuleFactory`` is optional and will just be used if the ``MethodFactory`` is given.
 - ``methodFactory`` - The ``MethodFactory`` is only required if you extend the module with methods.
-- ``options`` - These are the default ``options``.
+- ``options`` - These are the default ``options`` of a Web3 module.

-If you would like to support the latest features of Web3.js and to provide the same API for your module then please pass the ``methodModuleFactory`` and the ``methodFactory`` parameter for extending the module with your methods.
+If you would like to support the latest features of Web3.js and also provide the same API for your module then please pass the ``methodModuleFactory`` and the ``methodFactory`` parameter for extending the module with your methods.

 The parameters ``methodModuleFactory`` and ``methodFactory`` aren't required if you providing your own way to interact with a Web3 method.